11.6B AGE DISCRIMINATION—DEFENSES–BONA FIDE SENIORITY SYSTEM

 2. the seniority system used the employee’s length of service as the primary consideration in selecting the employees who would [describe the alleged discriminatory action][.] [; and]

-[3. the seniority system did not place the plaintiff in a position where a reasonable person in that position would believe that [he] [she] had no choice but to retire.]
+[3. the seniority system did not place the plaintiff in a position in which a reasonable person in that position would believe that [he] [she] had no choice but to retire.]

 If you find that the plaintiff has proved [his] [her] claim[s] in accordance with Instruction[s] [insert cross reference to the pertinent instruction[s] on the plaintiff’s theory of liability], your verdict should be for the plaintiff, unless you find that the defendant has proved this defense, in which event your verdict should be for the defendant.